bahamondev/tkl/README.md

 ## Setup

-For now run the script with [Autohotkey](https://www.autohotkey.com).
-As soon as other platforms are supported a makefile would be provided.
+For now run the scripts with [Autohotkey](https://www.autohotkey.com).
+Maybe a build tool would be provided to get a .exe file with all the hacks.

 ## Features